BlinkTagInc/gtfs-to-geojson/README.md

 ### bufferSizeMeters

 {Integer} Radius of buffers in meters.
-Optional, defaults to 400 meters (1/4 mile).
+Optional, defaults to 400 meters (about 1/4 mile).

 ```
     "bufferSizeMeters": 400